 Pinched Nerve or Pulled Muscle?

-Pulled muscle is usually describes as dull aching pain.
+Pulled muscle is usually described as a dull aching pain.
 Injured muscles can cause a surprising amount of pain and can become inflamed and spasmed, causing back pain and significant stiffness.

 Pinched nerve feels like sharp-shooting pain and may be accompanied with numbness and tingling.